-- (a) Committee.
+(a) Committee.
 The Plan shall be administered and interpreted by the Committee.
-Notwithstanding the foregoing, with respect to awards to Directors, all rights, powers and authorities vested in the Committee under the Plan shall instead be exercised by the Board, and all provisions of the Plan relating to the Committee shall be interpreted in a manner consistent with the foregoing by treating any such reference as a reference to the Board for such purpose. - (b) Committee Authority.
-Subject to Section 2(a), the Committee shall have the sole authority to (i) determine the individuals to whom Grants shall be made under the Plan, (ii) determine the type, size and terms of the Grants to be made to each such Participant, (iii) determine the time when the Grants will be made, (iv) determine the duration of any applicable exercise or restriction period, including the criteria for exercisability and the acceleration of exercisability, (v) amend the terms of any previously issued Grants, subject to the provisions of Section 12 below, (vi) make factual determinations and adopt or amend such rules, regulations, agreements and instruments for implementing the Plan and for the conduct of its business as it deems necessary or advisable, in its sole discretion and (vii) deal with any other matters arising under the Plan.
-The Committee's interpretations of the Plan and all determinations made by the Committee pursuant to the powers vested in it hereunder shall be final, conclusive and binding on all persons having any interest in the Plan or in any awards granted hereunder.
-All powers of the Committee shall be executed in its sole discretion, in the best interest of the Company, not as a fiduciary, and in keeping with the objectives of the Plan and need not be uniform as to Participants or Grants. - (c) Delegation of Authority.
+Notwithstanding the foregoing, with respect to awards to Directors, all rights, powers and authorities vested in the Committee under the Plan shall instead be exercised by the Board, and all provisions of the Plan relating to the Committee shall be interpreted in a manner consistent with the foregoing by treating any such reference as a reference to the Board for such purpose.

+(b) Committee Authority.
+Subject to Section 2(a), the Committee shall have the sole authority to (i) determine the individuals to whom Grants shall be made under the Plan, (ii) determine the type, size and terms of the Grants to be made to each such Participant, (iii) determine the time when the Grants will be made, (iv) determine the duration of any applicable exercise or restriction period, including the criteria for exercisability and the acceleration of exercisability. (v) amend the terms of any previously issued Grants, subject to the provisions of Section 12 below, (vi) make factual determinated atterminations and about rules, regulations, agreements and instruments for implementing the Plan and for the conduct of its business as it deems necessary or advisable, in its sole discretion and (vii) deal with any other matters arising under the Plan.
+The Committee's interpretations of the Plan and all determinations made by the Committee pursuant to the powers of the Grant, subject to the provisions as a fiduciary, and in keeping with the objectives of the Plan and need not be uniform as to Participants or Grants.

+(c) Delegation of Authority.
 The Committee shall have the right, from time to time, to delegate to one or more Officers the authority of the Committee to grant and determine the terms and conditions of Options and Restricted Stock Awards granted under the Plan, subject to the requirements of Section 157(c) of the Delaware General Corporation Law (or any successor provision) and such other limitations as the Committee shall determine.
 In no event shall any such delegation of authority be permitted with respect to Grants to any members of the Board or to any Officer.
 The Committee shall also be permitted to delegate, to any appropriate Officer or Employee, responsibility for performing certain ministerial functions under the Plan.
-In the event that the Committee's authority is delegated to Officers or Employees in accordance with the foregoing, all provisions of the Plan relating to the Committee shall be interpreted in a manner consistent with the foregoing by treating any such reference as a reference to such Officer or Employee for such purpose.
-Any action undertaken in accordance with the Committee's delegation of authority hereunder shall have the same force and effect as if such action was undertaken directly by the

-Committee and shall be deemed for all purposes of the Plan to have been taken by the Committee.
+In the event that the Committee's authority is delegated to Officers or Employee for such purpose.
+Any action undertaken in accordance with the foregoing by treating any such reference as a reference to such Officer or Employee for such purpose.
+Any action undertaken in accordance with the Committee's delegation of authority hereunder shall have the same force and effect as if such action was undertaken directly by the Committee and shall be deemed for all purposes of the Plan to have been taken by the Committee.